AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-develop-deploy-workflow.md

 ## Development workflow

 The Integration environment provides a single, base integration branch containing your Adobe Commerce on cloud infrastructure code.
 You can create one additional active environment branch.
-This allows for up to two active branches deployed to Platform-as-a-Service (PaaS) containers.
+This allows for up to two active branches deployed to Platform as a service (PaaS) containers.
 There is no limit on the number of inactive environments.

 {{enhanced-integration-envs}}